nf-core/oncoanalyser/docs/usage.md

 Most of the major components in oncoanalyser can be skipped using `--processes_exclude` (the full list of available processes can be view [here](https://github.com/nf-core/oncoanalyser/blob/0.4.5/lib/Constants.groovy#L36-L56)).
-Multiple processes can be given as comma-separated list.
-While there are some use-cases for this feature (e.g. skipping resource intensive processes such as VIRUSBreakend), it becomes more powerful when combined with existing inputs as described in the follow section.
+Multiple processes can be given as a comma-separated list.
+While there are some use-cases for this feature (e.g. skipping resource intensive processes such as VIRUSBreakend), it becomes more powerful when combined with existing inputs as described in the following section.

 > [!WARNING]
-> When skipping components, no checks are done to identify orphan processes in the execution DAG or for redundant
+> When skipping components no checks are done to identify orphan processes in the execution DAG or for redundant
 > processes.

 ### Existing inputs

-The oncoanalyser pipeline has been designed to allow entry at arbitrary points, which is particularly useful in situtations where previous outputs exist and re-running oncoanalyser is desired (e.g. to subsequently execute an optional sensor or use an upgrade component such as PURPLE).
-The primary advantage of this approach is that only the required processes are executed, reducing costs and runtimes by skipping unneccessary processes.
+The oncoanalyser pipeline has been designed to allow entry at arbitrary points, which is particularly useful in situations where previous outputs exist and re-running oncoanalyser is desired (e.g. to subsequently execute an optional sensor or use an upgrade component such as PURPLE).
+The primary advantage of this approach is that only the required processes are executed, reducing costs and runtimes by skipping unnecessary processes.

 In order to effectively utilise this feature, existing inputs must be set in the [samplesheet](#samplesheet) and the appropriate [processes selected](#selecting-processes).
 Take the below example where existing PURPLE inputs are used so